5 Epic Festivals Worth Traveling Around the World

 Bay to Breakers

-Bay to Breakers is an annual foot race that takes place on the third Sunday in May in San Francisco, California.
+Bay to Breakers is an annual foot race on the third Sunday in May in San Francisco, California.
 The competition has been a landmark event in the city since 1912.
 The foot race is more of an excuse to drink and dress in strange costumes on the way.

-It’s a very big event and more like a moving party than a walking race.
-The registration is necessary and starts at $ 69, but most people just party in the city and watch the racers.
-To participate in the race, you have to register technically.
+It’s a big event,e like a moving party than a walking race.
+Registration is necessary and starts at $ 69, but most people just party in the city and watch the racers.
+To participate in the race, you technically have to register.
 But many people show up anyway and become bandit racers.